Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-03-30-break-the-bank.md

 </details>
 <br>

-Moves added to pool are also given a `weight` that defines how likely each of them is to be triggered.
+Moves added to a pool are also given a `weight` that defines how likely each of them is to be triggered.

 > For example, while both **Bite** and **Tongue Lash** are added to the `CloseRange` pool, **Bite** get assigned a bigger weight, as its speed and range make it more pertinent to use at close range.
 {: .prompt-info }